DinhLongAT14A/Learning-CEPH/Bonus : Pool of CEPH.md

         ceph osd pool stats [{pool-name}]

-Make a Snapshot of a Pool
+# 7.Make a Snapshot of a Pool
 =========================

 To make a snapshot of a pool, execute::

 	ceph osd pool mksnap {pool-name} {snap-name}

-Remove a Snapshot of a Pool
+# 8.Remove a Snapshot of a Pool
 ===========================

 To remove a snapshot of a pool, execute::